December 1, 2021

 What is one way companies can effectively streamline their employee recognition to keep employees happy in their work?

 To help you recognize employee achievements, we asked HR and recruiting professionals and business leaders this question for their best insights.
 From scheduling it to fostering peer recognition, there are several ideas that may help you more efficiently plan employee recognition for optimal workplace satisfaction.

 Here are nine ways to streamline your employee recognition program:

-We are exploring ways to automate our employee rewards and recognition programs as soon as possible.
+We are exploring ways to automate our employee recognition and reward programs as soon as possible.
 Doing it all manually often leads to employee contributions failing to be appropriately recognized and rewarded, which negatively affects morale.